Formation and Evolution of Compact Object Binaries in AGN Disks: Discussion

-The low-mass X-ray binary candidates found by \citet{Hailey18} is a critical information to consider for binary formation and evolution in the Galactic center.
-Interestingly, \citet{Hailey18} have shown that LMXB candidates are found only within $\sim 1$~pc despite the fact that other X-ray sources have been observed out to $\sim$~4~pc~\citep{Muno09}.
-A possible reason for the cutoff at $\sim1$ pc in the LMXB distribution has not been previously explained.
+The observed low-mass X-ray binaries found by \citet{Hailey18} provide useful constraints for theories of binary formation and evolution in the Galactic center.
+Interestingly, \citet{Hailey18} have shown that the LMXB candidates are found only within $\sim 1$~pc despite the fact that other X-ray sources have been observed out to $\sim$~4~pc~\citep{Muno09}.
+The possible reason for the cutoff at $\sim1$ pc in the LMXB distribution has not been previously explained.

 Figure~\ref{fig:rad_dist} shows the spatial distribution of hard binaries at 1, 3, 10, and 20 Myr in the fiducial model.
 Different colored lines show the distribution of binaries formed by different mechanisms.
-To select the binaries that would survive until today, we impose the following conditions: \labelenumi{(\theenumi)} \begin{enumerate} \item The timescale of merger by GW radiation is longer than 10 Gyr. \item The binary is hard compared to the spherical stellar component \citep{Gould91,Binney08},
+To select the binaries that would survive until today, we impose the following conditions: \begin{enumerate} \item The timescale of merger by GW radiation is longer than 10 Gyr. \item The binary is hard compared to the spherical stellar component \citep{Gould91,Binney08},

-where ${\bar m}_\mathrm{star}$ is defined below Eq.~\eqref{eq:IMF}. \item The timescale of binary-single interactions with the spherical stellar component at the separation $s_\mathrm{GW}$ is longer than 10 Gyr, where $s_\mathrm{GW}$ is the separation from which the binary merges in a Hubble time for the mass of the binary and assuming zero eccentricity \citep{Peters64}. \end{enumerate} Condition~\eqref{i:tGW} removes binaries whose separation is smaller than
+where ${\bar m}_\mathrm{star}$ is defined below Eq.~\eqref{eq:IMF}. \item The timescale of binary-single interactions with the spherical stellar component at the separation $s_\mathrm{GW}$ is longer than 10 Gyr, where $s_\mathrm{GW}$ is the separation from which the binary merges in a Hubble time for the mass of the binary and assuming zero eccentricity \citep{Peters64}. \end{enumerate} Condition~\ref{i:tGW} removes binaries whose separation is smaller than

 which corresponds to lower regions ($s\lesssim 10^{-7}$ pc) in Figure~\ref{fig:binaries}.
-Condition~\eqref{i:hard} accounts for the lack of the purple points in the upper left region in panel (a)).
-Condition~\eqref{i:binarysingle} produces the inner cut-off at $\sim 0.1$ pc.
-Conditions \eqref{i:tGW}, \eqref{i:tGW}+\eqref{i:hard}, and \eqref{i:tGW}+\eqref{i:hard}+\eqref{i:binarysingle} respectively exclude 1622, 1709, and 1880 binaries from the set of 2750 binaries at 10 Myr.
+Condition~\ref{i:hard} accounts for the lack of the purple points in the upper left region in panel (a)).
+Condition~\ref{i:binarysingle} produces the inner cut-off at $\sim 0.1$ pc.
+Conditions \ref{i:tGW}, \ref{i:tGW}+\ref{i:hard}, and \ref{i:tGW}+\ref{i:hard}+\ref{i:binarysingle} respectively exclude 1622, 1709, and 1880 binaries from the set of 2750 binaries at 10 Myr.

 The outer cutoff seen in gas-capture binaries (cyan lines in Figure~\ref{fig:rad_dist}) can be explained by the competition between binary hardening due to gas dynamical friction and type I/II migration in the AGN disk, whose timescales are shown by the blue and orange lines in panel (c) of Figure~\ref{fig:grid_variables}, respectively.
 In Model~1, these timescales become equal at around $\sim$ pc.
 At $\gtrsim$~pc, migration is faster than hardening.
 Thus, before gas capture binaries become hard, they migrate in to $\lesssim$ pc.
 The exact position of the outer cutoff for gas-capture binaries is influenced by the scale height of the AGN disk (black line in Figure \ref{fig:disk_model}) and the binary mass, which affect the ratio of the migration and hardening rates (Eqs.~\ref{eq:typeI} and~\ref{eq:df_timescale}).
 As the scale height decreases or the binary mass decreases, the cutoff moves inner regions.